About the Department

 We encourage students to visit the undergraduate and graduate blogs for news and information about Department of Asian Studies and other UT events, programs, and opportunities.

-If you are looking for a translator, please consult our translator list.
+If you are looking for a tutor or translator, please consult our Tutor and Translator list.